bongnv/vs-go-custom-format/README.md

 ## Requirements

+- Make sure you have [VSCode](https://code.visualstudio.com/) and install [Go Custom Format](https://marketplace.visualstudio.com/items?itemName=bongnv.go-custom-format) from VSCode Marketplace.
 - The extension doesn't come with any formatter.
-A format tool needs to be installed and configured to make it work.
+A format tool needs to be installed and configured in `goCustomFormat.fmtCmds` to make it work.

 ## Extension Settings